Revolutionary Recipes from martha

 Original Recipe

 “One heaping coffee-cup each of corn, rye and Graham meal.
 The rye meal should be as fine as the Graham, or rye flour may be used.
 Sift the three kinds together as closely as possible, and beat together thoroughly with two cups New Orleans or Porto Rico molasses, two cups sweet milk, one cup sour milk, one dessert spoon soda, one teaspoon salt; pour into a tin form, place in a kettle of cold water, put on and boil four hours.
 Put on to cook as soon as mixed.
 It may appear to be too thin, but it is not, as this receipt has never been known to fail.
 Serve warm, with baked beans or Thanksgiving turkey.
 The bread should not quite fill the form (or a tin pail with a cover will answer), as it must have room to swell.
 See that the water does not boil up to the top of the form; also take care it does not boil entirely away or stop boiling.
 To serve it, remove the lid and set it a few moments into the open oven to dry the top, and it will then turn out in perfect shape.
-This bread can be used as a pudding, and setved with a sauce made of thick sour cream, well sweetened and seasoned with nutmeg, or it is good toasted the next day.”
+This bread can be used as a pudding, and served with a sauce made of thick sour cream, well sweetened and seasoned with nutmeg, or it is good toasted the next day.”

 Fricasseed Rabbits